Cortrah/Discourse-Notes/running_locally.md

 ## If running the vagrant install follow these instructions

+First go to the volume with the repository

+Since I am using it on the ssd remember to change to that volume the command is

+    cd /Volumes/Turnstyles

+Then go to the root folder

+    cd discourse

-to start up vagrant, from the root folder
+to start up vagrant, from that root folder

     vagrant up